Unsupervised Unlearning of Concept Drift with Autoencoders: Experiments

 \section{Experiments}

-We empirically evaluate the performance of our proposed methodology on a set of diverse data sets -- for technical implementation details of the experiments, we refer to the Python implementation which is publicly available on GitHub\footnote{\url{https://github.com/HammerLabML/UnsupervisedUnlearningConceptDriftAutoencoders}}.
+We empirically evaluate the performance of our proposed methodology for global concept drift adaptation on a set of diverse data sets.
+For technical implementation details of the following experiments, we refer to the Python implementation which is publicly available on GitHub\footnote{https://github.com/HammerLabML/\\UnsupervisedUnlearningConceptDriftAutoencoders}.